-KYTC shall provide additional consideration to circumstances where predicted noise levels are considered extraordinary.
+KYTC shall provide additional consideration to circumstances where the predicted noise levels are considered extraordinary and/or where residential structures were in place prior to the development of the roadway or prior to the last capacity project on the adjacent roadway.
 Additional consideration shall be afforded by allowing a higher than average cost for each benefited receptor meeting the defined criteria.
 This shall be accomplished by reducing the total cost of the barrier by the total value of all adjustments as calculated in accordance with this section.
 The equation for adjusting the CBR calculation shall be: